Marist University: International links

-Marist College offers students semester and academic year programs in: Africa (Egypt, Morocco, Uganda, Senegal, South Africa, and Tanzania), Asia and the Pacific (Australia, China, India, Japan, Thailand and New Zealand), Europe (Czech Republic, England, France, Greece, Ireland, Italy, Netherlands, Russia, Poland, Scotland, and Spain), Latin America (Argentina, Chile, Costa Rica, Cuba and Ecuador), and the Middle East (Jordan).

 In 2006, Marist partnered with Lorenzo de' Medici School to form a branch campus in Florence, Italy.
 There, students can study for a semester or academic year and choose from over 400 different classes.
 Additionally, there are bachelor's degree programs for those who wish to pursue a four-year degree.
 Degrees are offered in art history, conservation studies/restoration, digital media, interior design, fashion design, studio art (both B.A. and B.S.).

-There are also several short-term programs that consist of a 2–3 week trip to a country that is based around a 3–4-credit class.
-Examples of previous classes have been Hong Kong, China and Taiwan for the class Technology Management; Ireland for the class Dubliners and the Literature of Ireland; Ghana: Politics, Community Development, and Entrepreneurship.

-Among the many interesting programs that Marist students have access is the Hansard Scholars Programme in London, England.
+Marist students also have access to the Hansard Scholars Programme in London, England.
 Student scholars live in London and study at the London School of Economics while interning at the British Parliament or another politically based organization.

 Marist was recognized as among the nation's leading colleges and universities for international education, according to the 2021 Open Doors Report from the Institute of International Education.

-The study abroad programs are very popular with students; The 2011 Princeton Review noted Marist as having the #5 Most Popular Study abroad program in the US.

 Centers and institutes

-Marist is home to the Marist Institute of Public Opinion (MIPO), a polling organization active in the political arena; the Hudson River Valley Institute (HRVI), the educational arm of the Hudson River Valley National Heritage Area; and the Center for Applied Research in Collaborative and On-Demand Computing (CCODC).
+Marist is home to the Marist Institute of Public Opinion (MIPO), a polling organization who operates Marist Poll and is active in the political arena; the Hudson River Valley Institute (HRVI), the educational arm of the Hudson River Valley National Heritage Area; and the Center for Applied Research in Collaborative and On-Demand Computing (CCODC).
 HRVI oversees the publication of the Hudson River Valley Review, a journal of regional studies.